Having Staff with a Solo 401k Plan

 - Your plan can exclude any employee who has not reached the age of 21.

 - If the employee is 21 years old, and during a calendar year, the plan year (which is usually the calendar year) or any rolling 12-month period does not work at least 1,000 hours, he or she may also be excluded.

 If one of these conditions is true, then you can maintain your solo 401k plan.

 There is wiggle room.
 First, there are PEO (professional employee organizations) which allows you to hire the leased employees, but the PEO runs payroll and handles all the human resource functions.
-You now have an arms-length relationship with a person, and can truly call them a contractor.
-There is some mounting pressure on PEOs since they help small business owners avoid or reduce a lot of things such as unemployment compensation insurance, workers compensation premiums, fringe benefits, health care, and retirement plans.
+There is some mounting pressure on PEOs since they help small business owners avoid or reduce a lot of things such as unemployment compensation insurance, workers compensation premiums, fringe benefits, health care, and in some cases, retirement plans.

 You can also have everyone in your office be licensed.
 For example, insurance agents, financial advisors or real estate agents might work together as a team, but with revenue sharing capabilities an independent contractor status can be maintained while effecting certain “control.”
 This gets tricky and is a narrow example.